sefffal/Octofitter.jl/docs/src/images.md

 ```
 ![images](assets/images-input.png)

 Your images should either be convolved with a gaussian of diameter one λ/D, or be matched filtered.
-This is so that DirectDetections the values of the pixels in the image approximate the photometry at that location.
+This is so that the values of the pixels in the image represent the photometry at that location.

 If you want to perform the convolution in Julia, see ImageFiltering.jl.